phaethon/kamene/doc/scapy/installation.rst

       >>> dec.show()
       >>> dec[0]

-* ipython.
+* `ipython <http://ipython.org/>`_.
 For interactive sessions using ipython can be great advantage.
 Install using pip3 or from your package manager

 * Graphviz.
 For some visualizations, e.g. traceroute graph, dot is required on the PATH